KenPonta/CheatSheet/docs/user-guides/troubleshooting.md

    - Replace text with visual summaries where possible

 #### Poor Layout or Readability
-**Symptoms**: Generated cheat sheet is hard to read or poorly formatted **Causes**:
+**Symptoms**: Generated study material is hard to read or poorly formatted **Causes**:
 - Text too small or too large
 - Poor spacing between elements